 Most everyone will experience an unexpected crisis during sometime in their live.
 During these times, it's critical that concrete supports are readily available.
 Examples of crisis situations include: natural disasters, domestic violence, substance abuse, mental illness, suicide, trauma, chronic illness, death, or economic hardship.
 When you or your staff are confronted with a crisis situation, you need to act quickly to get the family the professional services and treatment they need.

 One of the best ways to support a family experiencing a crisis is to bring stability and normalcy back into their lives as quickly as possible.
 In the case of children, the exposure to toxic stress, for example from neglect, parental separation, and incarceration, can create lasting impacts such as a higher risk of early death.
 When you and your staff are well-trained on crisis management strategies, your program can be a buffer against these long-term impacts and put families and their children on the path to recovery.

 Your program is an essential source of support for families.
 From caring for and keeping children safe, healthy, and happy to extending opportunities for families to learn, grow and prosper to being there when an emergency arises, you are there!
 You are there to provide strength, support, and stability, consistency, competency and continuity.
 Your program connects families to their children, to other parents, and to community resources.
 Your program is central to families' well-being.

 Administration for Children and Families.
 (2017).
 Early Childhood Homelessness in the United States: 50-State Profile.
 Washington, D.C.: Department of Health & Human Services.

 FRIENDS National Center for Community-Based Child Abuse Prevention. (n.d.).
-The Protective Factors Survey, 2nd edition.
-Retrieved from https://www.friendsnrc.org/protective-factors-survey/pfs-2/
+The Protective Factors Survey, 2nd edition. https://www.friendsnrc.org/protective-factors-survey/pfs-2/

 Kids Included Together.
 (2019). https://www.kit.org/